 Photo: @joemiddlehurst

 The majority of people on a Central American backpacking route tend to stick to the Yucatan Peninsula and Chiapas regions.
-That said, there is much, much more to Mexico than those two places.
+That said, there is much, much more to Mexico than those two places, but they’re a great place to start.

 Hola, and welcome to Mexico.

-Chiapas is one of my favourite parts of Mexico.
+Chiapas is one of the better parts of Mexico.
 There is plenty of history, incredible people, and natural wonders to keep you busy for as long as you want.
 Once you’ve had your fill of epic street food, you can ply through the local markets for colourful trinkets, and top it all off hiking through the highlands.
 Chiapas really has it all!

 The longer you have to spend in Mexico, the longer you should spend in Mexico.
 She’s a special one!

 The outlying reefs off of the coast are a part of the 2nd largest barrier reef in the world!
-Yeah eat your heart our Great Barrier Reef – these ones aren’t bleached either!
+Yeah eat your heart out Great Barrier Reef – these ones aren’t bleached either!

 Caribbean colours in full swing!